 When it comes to using SSTP protocol, you should understand its working first.
 By doing so, you may use the said tunneling protocol accordingly.
 A user’s system is connected to a server with the help of TCP (Transmission Control Protocol).

 Likewise, SSL (Secure Socket Layer) avails the 443 port to connect to the server however, you will need o go through user authentication process.
-Furthermore, the protocol uses server certificate for authentication purpose.
+Furthermore, the protocol uses server certificate for authentication purposes.

 How to Select a VPN Based on SSTP Protocol?